South Fork of the Snake River Fly Fishing

 Fly Fisher’s Dream

-With a healthy population of cutthroat, brown and rainbow trout ranging from 15-25 inches, the South Fork is a fly fisher’s dream.
-Fishing starts with a bang in early June during the highly sought after salmon fly hatch.
-Large 2-3 inch stone flies creep out of the depths and hatch by the thousands along the rivers edge, while bringing fish of all sizes to the surface.
-Anglers are dumbfounded by the numbers of fish brought to the boat during this four week period.
-Following this hatch is a melting pot of diverse dry fly hatches that continue to change thru the end of October as well as uncountable numbers of hoppers that tempt fate by traveling along the rivers banks.
-A trip any angler should try to take when visiting the Jackson Hole area.
-Bureau of Land Management and Caribou-Targhee National Forests Permitee.
-Equal Opportunity Provider.
-Be sure to check out our South Fork Fly Fishing Report
+With healthy populations of Cutthroat, Brown, and Rainbow trout commonly measuring 15–25 inches, the South Fork of the Snake is a fly angler’s dream.
+Fishing explodes in June with the coveted salmonfly hatch: 2–3 inch stoneflies emerge by the thousands along the river’s edge, driving fish of all sizes to the surface.
+Anglers see a large number of fish brought to the boat during this intense four‑week period.
+After the salmonflies, a succession of diverse dry fly hatches of Golden Stones, PMDs, Yellow Sallies and Caddis continues through the summer season while Mahoganies and BWOs round out the fall season through October.
+Add in terrestrials at the end of the summer and there are uncountable hoppers drifting along the banks.
+It’s a trip every angler should make when visiting the Jackson Hole area.
+WorldCast Anglers is a Bureau of Land Management and Caribou-Targhee National Forests Permitee and an Equal Opportunity Provider.
+Check our South Fork Fly Fishing Report for current conditions.